Why this Matters

 This sandwiching of doped silicon creates a cheap, nanoscale, easily-controlled binary switch: what has become the fundamental unit of modern digital computing.

-IV.
 Hardware Becomes Logic: The Fundamental Logic Gates of Computing

 Information processing is what happens when information evolves or changes over time.
 Either one unit of information changes (an inversion) or two units of information combine to form a third unit.
 Logic is what determines the outcome.